 What else can go wrong?

-Like any faucet there are several places they can fail.
+Like any faucet, there are several places they can fail.
 One is at packing nut.
 They get loose and Symptom: water comes out around the stem when the thing is on.
-Solution, tighten the packing nut; in rare cases you may need to add some packing.
+The solution, tighten the packing nut; in rare cases, you may need to add some packing.